andraugust/andraugust.github.io/quantum-2.md

 ## 2. Continuous States

-So far the states we've looked at are finite in the sense that they can be written as a finite sum over basis vectors.
-Eventually we'd like to model measureables that have continuous eigenvalues, such as position and momentum.
-How are such infinite-dimensional states modeled?
+So far we've looked at what I'm going to call _discrete_ states.
+Discrete in the sense that their eigenvalues are countable and their states are written as a finite sum over basis vectors.
+But we'd also like to model continuous quantities, like position and momentum.
+How are such _continuous_ states modeled?

-The answer is that they're modeled in the same way that finite states are modeled: by the principles of QM.
-The trick is to keep in mind that the principles don't require states to be finite—they only define conditions and physical interpretations related to _vectors_, and vectors can be anything, finite or infinite, as long as they satisfy the mathematical axioms of vectors (they commute, have an inverse, etc).
-Complex functions in this sense are infinite-dimensional vectors and they're exactly what are used to model continuous states.
+The answer is that they're modeled in the same way as discrete states: by the principles of QM.
+The trick is to keep in mind that the principles don't require states to be discrete—they only require them to be _vectors_, and vectors can be anything, discrete or continuous, as long as they satisfy the mathematical axioms of vectors (they commute, have an inverse, etc).
+Complex functions in this sense are continuous vectors and they're exactly what are used to model continuous states.

 __Wave Functions.__ In terms of notation, a continuous state is associated with a _wave function_ $$\psi(x)$$ which takes a complex input and returns a complex output.
 Wave functions are defined with respect to a basis just as discrete vectors are, and their form can change from one basis to another, just as discrete vectors can.
 The bra-ket notation is useful for wave-functions as it is for discrete vectors.
 The discrete representation